 End-of-year fundraising is a critical time for nonprofits.
-So many donations—30% of all annual gifts—are given in the last month of the year.
-It makes sense then that nonprofits focus so heavily on leading these successful fundraising campaigns.
+Why?
+Believe it or not, the last two days of the year are the biggest giving days, even more so than Giving Tuesday.
+It makes sense then that nonprofits focus so much year-end fundraising campaigns.

 However, some nonprofits fail to take advantage of the end of year momentum, missing the opportunity to build strong relationships with these newly active donors.

 With a New Year thank you campaign, nonprofits can ensure they’re properly thanking their donors while cultivating a long-term commitment to their organization.
 A thank you campaign also helps you fill a typically quiet period where you don’t have much to communicate.

 Follow these four steps to run an effective New Year thank you campaign.

 Take a moment to celebrate what you accomplished together during your fundraising campaign.
 Help your donors feel a part of something bigger than themselves by showing what you all raised together.
 Brag a little!

 Besides helping your donors see the bigger picture, transparency builds trust and is a key part of the accountability you owe your supporters.